 The ruling elite in consultation with all stakeholders should formulate a vision for the country where it would be in a short to a long period in the rapidly globalising world.
 Thus, it could be an active partner, without it, the country could be a silent spectator or at worst a passive recipient.
 However, articulating a vision without formulating following attendant policies & strategies to achieve it is an exercise in futility

 To fully exploit the opportunities of globalisation, first, formulate business-friendly national economic policies which encourage the creation of an exportable surplus of high-quality goods and services.
 Reinforcing each other, these policies should indicate a broad direction for the economy, create institutions and define their respective roles, make rules for coordination, set safety and quality standards, and provide incentives and rewards for R&D and value addition.
 In this policy environment, Government’s role should be confined to legislation, policy development, regulation, capacity building, and facilitation, while the private sector should take the lead in investment and value chain development on its own.
 The broad objectives of this policy could be

 - Increase productivity by increasing efficiency in all processes and operations

-- Increase profitability of all stakeholders by providing them appropriate incentives and rewards
+- Increase the profitability of all stakeholders by providing them with appropriate incentives and rewards

 - Making exports competitive in the rapidly globalizing world